How to Clean a Skull

 If the skull cannot be cleaned soon after the animal's death, freeze it.
 Rotting skulls are no fun to clean and may cause a revolt in the household.
 If the skull is malodorous from decay, it will be repugnant during boiling.
 In this situation, boil it on a camp stove outside, or in the garage, in a castaway pot.

 Immerse the skull in water and let simmer.
-A thawed wolf or bear skull requires 2.0 to 3.0 hours of simmering.
+A thawed wolf or bear skull requires perhaps eight hours of simmering.
 Smaller skulls, such as marten, fox or lynx, take about 40 to 60 minutes.
 Skulls from old age animals often require longer.
 Frozen skulls will take about 15 to 30 minutes longer.
 The skull is ready to be cleaned when the muscle pulls off easily.
-Do not boil the skull too long as this can crack the teeth and soften the bone.
+Do not boil the skull or simmer longer than necessary; too long as this can crack the teeth and soften the bone.
 It is best to remove the meat and brain tissue while they are still quite warm.
 Once cooled and dry, thorough removal of tissue is more difficult.

 The muscle, if cooked sufficiently, comes off in hunks.
 Use a small knife (a scalpel works great if you have one to gently scrape away stubborn tissue, but take care not to cut or mar the bone.
 Nerve and connective tissue can be teased out of holes and crevices with a wire or large tweezers.
 The tough part is cleaning inside the cranium (brain case).
 This is done through the oval opening at the back of the skull, where the skull attaches to the spine.
 On a bear or wolf, a small spoon is handy for scooping out the brain.
 Running a stiff wire or small knife around inside the skull, between the brain tissue and bone, helps loosen it and sometimes it will come out in large pieces.
 With smaller skulls, a large tweezers for teasing out brain tissue works as well as anything.
 Repeated rinsing flushes out loose tissue.